David Lynch discography

-The following discography of David Lynch, an American director and musician, consists of three studio albums, two collaborative studio albums, six soundtrack albums, two spoken-word albums, one extended play, twenty singles and six music videos.
+The following discography of David Lynch, an American film director and musician, consists of two studio albums, five collaborative studio albums, six soundtrack albums, two spoken-word albums, one extended play, twenty singles and six music videos.
+Lynch was involved in several music projects, many of them related to his films, including sound design for some of his films (sometimes alongside collaborators Alan Splet, Dean Hurley and Angelo Badalamenti).
+His album genres included experimental rock, ambient soundscapes and, most recently, avant-garde electropop music.
+He produced and wrote lyrics for Julee Cruise's first two albums, Floating into the Night (1989) and The Voice of Love (1993), in collaboration with Badalamenti, who composed the music and also produced.

 Lynch's first featured release was the soundtrack to his 1977 debut feature film Eraserhead, which was released on I.R.S.
 Records and Alternative Tentacles in 1982; he recorded the album with sound designer Alan Splet and co-wrote the song "In Heaven (Lady in the Radiator Song)".
-In the late 1980s and early 1990s Lynch produced several albums with composer Angelo Badalamenti, who scored Lynch's 1990–1991 television series Twin Peaks and the accompanying 1992 feature film Twin Peaks: Fire Walk with Me.
+In the late 1980s and early 1990s Lynch produced several albums with Badalamenti, who scored Lynch's 1990–1991 television series Twin Peaks and the accompanying 1992 feature film Twin Peaks: Fire Walk with Me.
 Lynch and Badalamenti's own collaborations for Twin Peaks were released over 15 years later as two soundtrack albums: Twin Peaks Music: Season Two Music and More (2007) and The Twin Peaks Archive (2011–2012).
 Lynch and Badalamenti also released the soundtrack to Lynch's 2001 feature film Mulholland Drive together.